FormidableLabs/react-native-app-auth/README.md

 This library _should_ support any OAuth provider that implements the [OAuth2 spec](https://tools.ietf.org/html/rfc6749#section-2.2).

-We only support the [Authoriation Code Flow](https://oauth.net/2/grant-types/authorization-code/).
+We only support the [Authorization Code Flow](https://oauth.net/2/grant-types/authorization-code/).

 ### Tested OpenID providers